sandov/em/README.md

 ## How to "install"

-Append the contents of em.bash to the end of your `~/.bashrc file`.
+Append the contents of em.bash to the end of your `~/.bashrc` file.

 This tool won't work if you don't use bash.